Dhiggins94/Tech-paradise/README.md

 5. have inventory display show categories of different kind of items
 6. pressing a category should give items of that category. example (pressing mouses, should show any mouses avaliable).
 7. item should show infomation like its price, brief description.
-8. items that are in the shopping cart should also have the ability to be removed from said shopping cart
-9. pressing review should take you to a form which then should let you give it a select item,give it a rating and a place to input text along with a submit button as well as edit and delete your review.
+8. pressing review should take you to a form which then should let you give it a select item,give it a rating and a place to input text along with a submit button as well as edit and delete your review.
-10. pressing shopping should also take you directly to your shopping cart.
-11. style with flexbox and add media queries.
+9. style with flexbox and add media queries.

 #### PostMVP
 1. show a quantity of items in your shopping cart, individual and in total.